Website accessibility statement

-We are in the process of working towards development of a new website, which will be in place in the final quarter of 2023.
+We have started the process of moving onto Single Online Home.
+Development of our new website begins in July 2023, and we have been advised the site will be live in March 2024.
 We fully expect a number of the outstanding issues to be resolved at that time.

 Should you require an accessible version of any document currently published on the website, please contact firstname.lastname@example.org to request it.